nyukat/GMIC/README.md

-# Globally-Aware Multiple Instance Classifier forBreast Cancer Screening
+# Globally-Aware Multiple Instance Classifier for Breast Cancer Screening

 ## TODO:
 - change license informaiton in each file